Barry Allen: Publication history

 In 1956, DC Comics reinvented the Flash character, giving him a new costume, name, and background.
+Carmine Infantino alleged the character design was from a Captain Marvel homage he created earlier dubbed Captain Whiz.
 This new Flash, named Barry Allen, was completely unrelated to Jay Garrick.
 In fact, Garrick had never existed, as far as the new books were concerned.
 Barry Allen's first appearance shows him reading a copy of Flash Comics, lamenting that Garrick was "just a character some writer dreamed up".
 Readers welcomed the new Flash, but still had an interest in the old one.
+1956's Showcase #4 featured two Flash stories, "Mystery of the Human Thunderbolt!", and "The Man Who Broke the Time Barrier!"
+During an era marked by rapid scientific advancements and Cold War anxieties, the stories in "Showcase #4" reflect contemporary themes of technological triumph and societal stability.
+"Mystery of the Human Thunderbolt!" introduces Barry Allen, a police scientist who gains super-speed powers, symbolizing the era's optimism about scientific progress and the need for heroes who embody justice.
+The inclusion of a bank robber as a villain resonated with readers due to prevalent fears about financial security and crime.
+"The Man Who Broke the Time Barrier!" parallels the groundbreaking achievement of breaking the sound barrier, exploring the potential of time travel influenced by Einstein's theories, and highlighting the fascination with overcoming natural limits through science.

 Also introduced at this time was Iris West, Barry Allen's then love interest (and later wife), and "Lois Lane" to his "Clark Kent".
 Like Lois Lane, Iris West was a reporter, in this case for Picture News.

-Wally West, the nephew of Iris West, first appeared in Flash #110 (1959), which depicted his transformation into Kid Flash, the "Robin" to the Flash's "Batman".
+Wally West, the nephew of Iris West Allen, first appeared in Flash #110 (1959), which depicted his transformation into Kid Flash, the "Robin" to the Flash's "Batman".
 Wally West would later go on to become the new Flash many years later.